 Thank you all for the loving and kind words about Joy.
 She still hasn’t returned home and I am still so sad.
 I don’t know how to feel about where she might be but deep down I hope she is safe and warm (but not too hot) and not hungry.
 I hope she is with bird friends and flying high.
 She has always loved other birds, so I hope that is what she was looking for.
 But I miss her little voice and I miss her presence.

 It is far too quiet in our home.

 I am publishing the August tater tot post a week early in honor of my sweet friend Rachel, one of my biggest supporters over the years and just a great person.
 She is a nurse in Ohio and she is on bed rest fighting coronavirus.

 Keep fighting it friend and keep giving your state HELL about wearing masks.

 We are an ally to all of our friends.
 I believe that we can be better and I believe that some of you out there that are reading this really want to be better too, but don’t know how to do that.
 Maybe you don’t even know what an ally is and are too afraid to ask.
 It’s okay to ask questions, so here is what the definition of an ally is:

 Being an ally means someone is willing to act with and for others in pursuit of ending oppression and creating equality.
 An ally is someone whose personal commitment to fighting oppression and prejudice is reflected in willingness to educate oneself about different identities and experiences.

-Being an ally to our friends and family is a nice thing to do, is the right thing to do.
+Being an ally to our friends and family is a pleasant thing to do, is the right thing to do.
 What happened to caring about each other?
 I feel like being a nice person just isn’t valued anymore, being soft is mocked.
 More about that at the end of the post.

 By the way, senior citizens?
 We love you.
 We want you here.
 You are a valuable resource to all of us.
 Your stories are important, and we still have so many things to learn from you.